Reading Curriculum Statement of Intent

 ‘Both decoding and comprehension skills are necessary for confident and competent reading.’
 (Education Endowment Foundation Research).

-Reading comprehension is developed through group and whole-class lessons, which focus on the key strands of effective reading comprehension: vocabulary (both breadth and depth, and its use in sentences), inference making, monitoring for meaning and awareness and use of texts (how texts work), and embedding in children the key strategies of questioning, predicting, clarifying, summarising and activating prior knowledge.
+Reading comprehension is developed through group and whole-class lessons, which focus on the key strands of effective reading comprehension: vocabulary (both breadth and depth, and its use in sentences), inference making, monitoring for meaning and awareness and use of texts (how texts work), and embedding in children the key strategies of questioning, predicting, clarifying, summarising and activating prior knowledge (we use VIPERS to aid these skills).
 Teachers are critical when selecting texts, and planning sessions, to ensure the strands and the skills are explicitly modelled through the sessions with structured support, providing opportunities for children to apply these in their work, and enabling them to take responsibility automatically for using and combining these strategies to monitor and develop their own reading comprehension.
 Furthermore, they carefully consider the background knowledge pupils will need to understand the text.
 In addition, teachers and children consistently read aloud as fluent reading directly supports comprehension, as pupils’ cognitive resources are freed from focusing on word recognition, and can be redirected towards comprehending the text.

 Our curriculum is designed to: